-So there is no Turing machine which always gives a correct "yes" or "no" answer to the question "Is ψ a valid sentence of first-order logic?"
-However, there is a Turing machine that always gives a correct "yes" answer-but simply does not halt if the answer is "no." This follows from the soundness and completeness theorem of first-order logic, and the fact that contains a sentence ψ of first-order logic as input, E eventually halts and outputs 1 iff ψ is valid, but does not halt otherwise.
+So there is no Turing machine which always gives a correct "yes" or "no" answer to the question "Is $\psi$ a valid sentence of first-order logic?"
+However, there is a Turing machine that always gives a correct "yes" answer-but simply does not halt if the answer is "no." This follows from the soundness and completeness theorem of first-order logic, and the fact that derivations can be effectively enumerated.

 Theorem 15.18.
-Validity of first-order sentences is semi-decidable.
-There is a Turing machine E, which when started on a tape that
+Validity of first-order sentences is semi-decidable: There is a Turing machine E, which when started on a tape that contains a sentence $\psi$ of first-order logic as input, E eventually halts and outputs 1 iff $\psi$ is valid, but does not halt otherwise.

 Proof.
 All possible derivations of first-order logic can be generated, one after another, by an effective algorithm.
-The machine E does this, and when it finds a derivation that shows that $\vdash \psi$, it halts with output 1.
-By the soundness theorem, if E halts with output 1, it's because $\models \psi$.
-By the completeness theorem, if $\models \psi$ there is a derivation that shows that $\vdash \psi$.
-Since E systematically generates all possible derivations, it will eventually find one that shows $\vdash \psi$, so will eventually halt with output 1.
+The machine E does this, and when it finds a derivation that shows that $\vdash \psi$ , it halts with output 1.
+By the soundness theorem, if E halts with output 1, it's because $\models \psi$ .
+By the completeness theorem, if $\models \psi$ there is a derivation that shows that $\vdash \psi$ .
+Since E systematically generates all possible derivations, it will eventually find one that shows $\vdash \psi$ , so will eventually halt with output 1. $\Box$